How we could have avoided the German Wings disaster

 Forget about screening processes and evaluations for the pilots.
 Those screening tools happen to be more of a tool to exonerate airline executives from any responsibility rather than making flying any safer for passengers and crews.
 The latest disaster involving an airplane proved this point more than dramatically.

-One can screen as much as he want, we will not be able to know what’s really going on inside the heads of people.
+One can screen as much as he wants, we will not be able to know what’s going on inside the heads of people.
 Another proof is the success of groups like IS which convert scores of otherwise normal people to become some of the most cruel and heinous killers on the planet.
-Currently available technology is not going to help in this process.
+Currently, available technology is not going to help in this process.
 Our mental ways are still nothing more than guesswork.

 We need real and solid knowledge.
-Knowledge, that allows us to reliably prevent things like in the French Alps for all times.
+Knowledge, that allows us to reliably prevent things like in the French Alps at all times.

-We passengers rely in the assumption that the people in cockpit will if not able at least be willing to control pretty much anything that happens during a flight.
-But we want to be sure that the pilot and the co-pilot fight whatever comes our way off with all their grit as their lives are on the line along with ours.
+We passengers rely on the assumption that the people in the cockpit will if not able at least be willing to control pretty much anything that happens during a flight.
+But we want to be sure that the pilot and the co-pilot fight whatever comes our way with all their grit as their lives are on the line along with ours.

 The crashed German Wings flight proves this assumption wrong in the most terrifying way.
 From now on we must also put the fear of a madman in the cockpit into the equation together with our general fear of going airborne.
 I will tell you right away – I only fly if I have to.
 It might be irrational but I have two little kids and want to cut down on things that might potentially get me killed.

-I think that I speak for many, many billions of people on this planet that all cherish and value their worldly existence.
+I think that I speak for many, many billions of people on this planet who all cherish and value their worldly existence.

 Let’s come back to the technology base case.
 If we can remote control military drones in the most difficult of circumstances, then I have a hard time understanding why this should not be possible with commercial aircraft.